 If the police are investigating a crime and need more evidence to bring a case to trial, they will obtain a search warrant.
 Prosecutors often need more than just the testimony of an alleged victim to win a case.
 The police go to a magistrate or judge and tell them why obtaining a search warrant will help them prove their case.
 They give specific examples of what they might find inside a car, residence, or business which will help their case.
 They must establish “probable cause” for entering private property.
-In other words, they must explain why it is alright to invade your privacy.
+In other words, they must explain why it's alright to invade your privacy.
 This is done in the form of an Affidavit for Search Warrant, which explains why their request is appropriate.
-If a judge signs the warrant, it will allow the police to search your home, property, or car in order to find evidence of criminal activity.
+If a judge signs the warrant, it allows the police to search your home, property, or car in order to find evidence of criminal activity.

 Contact a lawyer if you've been the subject of either warrant.

 How Arrest Warrants are Executed

-When an arrest warrant is executed in El Paso, Boulder, or Pitkin County, the police go to homes and businesses looking for the person they are going to arrest.
+When an arrest warrant is executed in El Paso, Boulder, or Pitkin County, the police go to homes and businesses looking for the person they're going to arrest.
 As criminal defense attorneys, we have seen the police go out of their way to embarrass our clients by making the arrest in front of coworkers or neighbors.
 Police officers are often power-hungry.
 They think this embarrassment is justified because you have exercised your right to remain silent and refused to speak with them.

 After a Meeting

 Often, the police will ask you to come to the police station to talk.
 During this meeting they gather evidence to use against you in court.
 At the end of this meeting, they arrest you anyway, only now you have provided statements and evidence against you.